rcook/superclick/docs/index.md

 ## Install plugin

-1. [Download release from GitHub][releases]
+1. [Download archive from GitHub][releases]
-2. Verify the SHA256 checksum against the contents of the `.sha256sum` file
+2. Verify the SHA256 checksum against the contents of the corresponding `.sha256sum` file
-3. Unzip the release and rename the file from `reaclick.dll` to `reaclick.clap` (Windows) or `libreaclick.dylib` to `libreaclick.clap` (macOS)
+3. Extract the `ReaClick.clap` file from the archive
-4. Move the file into your CLAP plugins directory
+4. Move `ReaClick.clap` to a directory on your DAW's CLAP plugin search path

 ## Running inside REAPER